Direct-to-Consumer (D2C): 21 Ways to Get Started in 2022

 There is a number of options for delivering YouTube ads, there’s skippable ads that allows a user to skip the ad after 5 seconds, non-skippable ads which are videos less than 30 seconds or bumper ads which are non-skippable and are up to 6 seconds in length.

 Plus, YouTube lets you control your spending and allow you to stick to a budget.

-Last year, Amazon invited CPG brands to a three-day event in Seattle to promote their Amazon fulfillment center.
-Selling D2C requires logistics, storage, and fulfillment capabilities.
+Last year, Amazon invited CPG brands to a three-day event in Seattle to promote their Amazon fulfilment center.
+Selling D2C requires logistics, storage, and fulfilment capabilities.

 Plus, since Amazon has a huge number of monthly visitors, placing your product on their platform will give your brand excellent exposure.